picselliahq/picsellia-end-to-end-project/README.md

 ![annotation](/docs/annotation_tool.png)

-Once your dataset is fully annotated, you can leverage the **Analytics tab** to have an overview on the different metrics e.g data distribution, dataset balance, etc. as shown below:
+Once your dataset is fully annotated, you can leverage the **Analytics tab** to have an overview on the different metrics e.g data distribution, dataset balance, etc, as shown below:

 ![annotation](/docs/dataset_analytics.png)